 Mr. Johnson is Past President of the prestigious F. Malcolm Cunningham, Sr. Bar Association.
-He has been a member since 2014 and has served on the Executive Board since 2015.
+He has been a member since 2014.

 Mr. Johnson is also an active member of the American Association for Justice (AAJ).
 He is involved in several AAJ committees, including the Minority Caucus, the Voter Protection Committee, and the Public Education Committee.
 In June 2019, Mr. Johnson was appointed to serve on AAJ's Board of Directors by FJA as the minority state delegate.
 Mr. Johnson is an alumnus of AAJ's Leadership Academy (2016-2017).

 Mr. Johnson is a community advocate and was appointed to the Board of Scholar Career Coaching in June 2018.

 Mr. Johnson is also a prolific writer, and his articles have been published in Florida Justice Association Journal and AAJ’s Trial magazine.